 At Videntis Dental Center we are especially proud of our expertise and equipment for installing dental implants.
 Head of our implant team is dr. Ante Stjepan Vidović, who is an implantologist trained in leadership positions in Swiss and German polyclinics.

 Modern dental implants have been developing for over 60 years.
 They represent a state-of-the-art medical accomplishments which are the result of precise research.
 Therefore, it is no surprise that dental implants have become the best contemporary way of replacing lost teeth.
-In the Videntis Dental Center, we use only Swiss and German dental implants with a lifetime warranty and adhere to practice of Swiss implant clinics.
+In the Videntis Dental Center, we use only Swiss and German dental implants with adhere to practice of Swiss implant clinics.

 Why do we install dental implants??